No Loud Kids Allowed: California Restaurant’s Sign Draws Ire, Doesn’t Hurt Business

 “We have experienced an increase in sales and a shift in the type of diners who come in because of our children policy.”

 As you probably already suspect, not everyone is pleased with that policy.
 Although Shake insists that children aren’t outright banned from the restaurant – rather, they’re just expected to abide by the rules – several Yelp reviewers have claimed that they were turned away at the door because they had kids with them.
-(At this point it bears noting that, sometimes a business will make the news and then Yelp will be flooded by fake reviewers simply pushing their agenda on the website, rather than providing earnest reviews – so the reviews you read below may not actually be from real diners.)
+(At this point it bears noting that sometimes a business will make the news and then Yelp will be flooded by fake reviewers simply pushing their agenda on the website rather than providing earnest reviews – so the reviews you read below may not actually be from real diners.)

 Jack H: As many reviewers already said, this restaurant does not want any children in there.
 They made it very clear to you the moment they saw you with your kids!